UKCloud/documentation/articles/vmware/vmw-how-upgrade-edge.md

 To complete the steps in this guide you must have access to the UKCloud Portal and vCloud Director.

-## Prerequisites

-Before you attempt to upgrade your edge gateway, check for the following.

-## Check current version
+## Checking the current version of your edge gateway

-To check the existing version of your edge gateway:
+Before you attempt to upgrade your edge gateway, check for the existing version of your edge gateway:

 1. Log in to the UKCloud Portal.